Fire Safety in Your Holiday Lodge

 When everyone has safely left the building, dial 999 and keep a safe distance away.
 Do not re-enter to retrieve property.

-This is a marketing article from Park Home Assist, award-winning insurance providers specialising in insurance for park homes and leisure homes.
-For information about holiday lodge insurance, contact our friendly team in our Northampton office on 01604 946 796.
+This is a marketing article from Park Home Assist, multi award-winning providers of holiday lodge insurance.
+If you would like to speak to an advisor regarding insurance for your holiday lodge, please contact our friendly team in our Northampton office on 01604 946 796.